 Tristan restaurant, Horsham - a restaurant review

-There's no sign of any covid-motivated lack of custom here.
+There's no sign of any covid-induced lack of custom here.
 It's lunchtime on a midweek afternoon, and every table in Horsham's Tristan restaurant is taken.

 I guess it could be because we're all just a little bit desperate by now for the comforting normality of a restaurant outing - denied us these last long months of lock-down.
 And so, the restrictions of our confinement having recently been eased just a little, like a flock of caged birds we've all made a dash for freedom.